Kevinr99089/ReVanced.Builder/install.md

 Perfect, the 3 applications we needed are ready to install.
 Just click on the download icon on the 3 applications
 <img src=".github/Installation/29.png">

-Once done, Go to Home screen (or Settings > Apps), and go to microG Services settings :
+Once done, Go to Home screen (or Settings > Apps), and go to MicroG settings :

 <img src=".github/Installation/14.png">